CTSRD-CHERI/cheri-exercises/src/exercises/7_cheri-allocator/README.md

    than triggering a later crash due to heap metadata corruption.

 5. Remove the overflow (performed with `memset()`) from the program.
-   Recompile `cheri-allocator.c` with a CHERI-enabled target.
+   Recompile `cheri-allocator.c` with the CHERI-enabled make target.

 6. Use GDB to explore why the program now crashes in `alloc_free()`: How did adding bounds during allocation break later freeing of that memory?